ckb-next/ckb-next/README.md

 Troubleshooting (OSX)
 ---------------------

 Make sure your system is up-to-date and that Xcode works on its own.
 Compile problems can usually be resolved by rebooting your computer and/or reinstalling Qt.
+Be sure to delete the `ckb` directory as well as any automatically-generated `build-ckb` directories and start fresh with a new download.

 If you've rebound your modifier keys in System Preferences, the changes will not be recognized anymore.
 You can rebind them again within the application.